How to Measure Magnet Strength?

 The magnet strength you require will likely depend on your specific application.
-The magnet strength you need will also determine the type of magnet you need.
+The strength of the magnet you need will also determine the type of magnet you need.

-When you're assessing different magnets, you'll see that they have various grades, which are based on gauss and Oersted measurements.
+When you're assessing different magnets, you'll see that they have various grades based on Gauss and Oersted measurements.
 Magnet grades are usually given in units of Mega Gauss Oersteds (MGOe).
-One MGOe is the magnet's remanence in gauss multiplied by its resistance to coercivity in Oersteds.
+The magnet's resistance to coercivity in Oersteds multiplied by its remanence in Gauss equals one MGOe.

 Different magnets come in different grade ranges.
 High-energy flexible magnets, for instance, have lower grades, such as 1.1 or 1.6.
 Samarium cobalt magnets, which are much stronger, might have grades ranging from 18 to 30.

-Heavy-duty applications would likely require stronger magnets, such as samarium cobalt, alnico or neodymium magnets.
-These magnets are often useful in high-heat or high-intensity applications such as those in the automotive, aerospace, medical and food and beverage manufacturing industries.
+Heavy-duty applications would likely require stronger magnets, such as samarium cobalt, alnico, or neodymium magnets.
+These magnets are often useful in high-heat or high-intensity applications, such as those in the automotive, aerospace, medical, food, and beverage manufacturing industries.

 Order Your Flexible Magnetic Products Today